 - Coordinating: arranging project elements that guide future project actions and communicating those decisions to relevant parties

-- Decision-making: ensuring the right people are assigned to the right roles with the right responsibilities and powers to make sure project objectives are met.
+- Decision-making: ensuring the right people have the right roles with the right responsibilities to make sure project objectives are met.

-- Capability building: to help build mechanisms to identify necessary competencies required for projects and opportunities to further develop gaps based on ongoing or past project experiences.
+- Capability building: to build mechanisms that identify the competencies required for projects, and opportunities based on ongoing or past project experiences.

 Project governance is thus primarily focused on providing frameworks that help organisations make ethical, effective, and strategically aligned decisions.
 Project governance is not about excessive controls and bureaucratic processes.
 Rules for rule’s sake have no purpose.

-No matter what type of project you are running – be it Agile or Waterfall or anything in between – your teams always need a way to help make better decisions, build better environments and ensure better project performance.
+No matter what type of project you are running, be it Agile or Waterfall, or anything in between, your team needs assistance to build better environments and ensure efficient project delivery.

-What makes Agile different from traditional projects and their project government frameworks is their focus on value, flexible requirements, iterative structures, and self-governing qualities.
+What makes an Agile environment different from any other project government framework?
+Well, it is primarily their focus on value, flexible requirements, iterative structures, and self-governing qualities.

-Unlike traditional project governance that is often implemented from the top-down and focuses on managing traditional project controls (time, scope, and cost), project governance in Agile occurs within the project itself and emphasises building environments that empower teams to have the freedom, authority, and capabilities to produce value for the customer.
+Unlike traditional ‘top down’ project governance which often focuses on controlling time, scope, and cost, Agile governance is more decentralised.
+Thus, the emphasis is on empowering teams with the freedom, authority, and capabilities to produce value for the customer.

-Good governance in Agile settings is thus predominantly focused on the decision-making and capabilities-building dimensions of project governance.
-By focusing on how decisions are made, teams can ensure that no matter whether they agree or disagree, they can commit to the direction of the project.
-This plays a critical part in successful Agile projects as it empowers people to communicate openly and have healthy debates that are focused on resolving issues and generating solutions.
+Good governance in an Agile environment is predominantly focused on the decision-making and capability-building dimensions of project governance.
+By focusing on how decisions are made, teams commit to the direction of the project regardless of whether they agree.
+This empowers people to communicate openly and have healthy debates that concentrate on resolving issues and generating solutions.

-As mentioned above, the main goal of project governance, no matter the methodology, is to fulfill the six above-mentioned dimensions.
-Though they overlap in dimensions, successful Agile governance requires adapting these dimensions to suit an Agile environment.
+Once again, the main goal of project governance, irrespective of methodology, is to fulfill the six dimensions cited above.
+Successful Agile governance requires adapting these dimensions to suit an Agile environment.

-There is one critical guiding principle that enables successful Agile project governance – Governance should reflect the Agile manifesto values of people over process, value over documentation, collaboration over contract, and responsiveness over sticking to a plan.
+There are a few critical guiding principles for successful Agile project governance.
+These reflect the Agile manifesto values.
+Agile favours people over process, value over documentation, collaboration over contract, and responsiveness over sticking to a plan.

-Lappi and others have done extensive research on the shifts that need to be made in the six dimensions of project governance to suit Agile environments.
+Lappi and others have done extensive research on the shifts that needs to be made to the six dimensions of project governance:

-While traditional linear project governance has a heavily front-end focus when setting goals, in Agile environments it is much more visionary and broad.
-However, many Agile teams often use the looser requirements as an excuse to not plan or define goals.
+While traditional linear project governance has a front-end focus when setting goals, the Agile environment is much more visionary.
+However, many Agile teams often use these looser requirements as an excuse not to plan or define goals.
 Rather than the SMART Goals commonly championed in traditional spaces, Agile teams could benefit from applying CLEAR Goals.

-CLEAR goals, standing for Collaborative, Limited, Emotional, Appreciable, and Refinable, were created by Olympic medalist and entrepreneur Adam Kreek and are a set of flexible goal-setting approaches that align better with the fast-paced environment of Agile delivery.
+CLEAR goals, which stand for Collaborative, Limited, Emotional, Appreciable, and Refinable, were created by Olympic medalist and entrepreneur Adam Kreek.
+They are a set of flexible goal-setting approaches that align better with the fast-paced environment of Agile delivery.

 Agile goal-setting must also be in line with its emphasis on customer value.
-As a result, Agile project goals cannot be accurately defined if it does not actively make dimensions for measuring customer value, an aspect often left unaddressed in traditional project governance.
+The Agile environment’s project goals will not be accurately defined if it cannot measure customer value.
+This is an important aspect that’s often left unaddressed in traditional project governance.

 In traditional project governance, success is measured in relation to outcomes linked to time, cost, and scope.
 Traditional project teams, with their stage-gate processes, are often motivated by the completion of their own individual tasks and responsibilities.
 However, these outcome-based incentives do not align with the iterative and collaborative structures used in Agile projects.

 Monitoring is all about tracking progress, but if the measure of success is inherently different, so will their measurements.
-In traditional project governance practices, monitoring is conducted periodically and is measured against pre-defined benchmarks often confined to the traditional project controls of time, cost and scope.
-The monitoring measures are also often set out during the early stages of project planning and are typically defined in a top-down nature.
+In traditional project governance, monitoring is conducted periodically and is measured against pre-defined benchmarks.
+These are often confined to the traditional project controls of time, cost and scope.
+Also, they are usually set out in a top-down fashion during the early stages of project planning.

-In Agile contexts, the most common monitoring practices include sprint reviews, testing and customer validation and empirical performance metrics are decided by the delivery teams themselves.
-As mentioned prior, the emphasis on customer value throughout the monitoring process is critical to successful Agile project governance.
+In an Agile environment, the most common monitoring practices are sprint reviews, testing, and customer validation.
+Empirical performance metrics are decided by the delivery teams themselves.
+As mentioned above, the emphasis on customer value throughout the monitoring process is critical to successful Agile project governance.
 Instead of the traditional periodic monitoring practices, Agile projects emphasise real-time monitoring.
 Team progress is displayed visually and transparently, allowing full direct visibility to senior management if necessary.

-Project governance coordination does not simply involve the coordination of project elements, it involves setting out the frameworks for collaboration and formalising relationships to enable projects to achieve their required outcomes.
-A critical part of coordination is making sure the team’s values, objectives, and beliefs on how they should coordinate their efforts are aligned.
+Project governance coordination does not simply mean the coordination of project elements.
+It also involves setting out the frameworks for collaboration and formalising relationships to enable projects to achieve their required outcomes.
+A critical part of coordination is making sure team values, objectives, and beliefs are aligned.

-In Agile settings, setting the right culture is one of the most critical factors for successful projects.
-In fact, the State of Agile report shows that conflicting culture is one of the biggest reasons why Agile projects fail.
-Agile is all about collaboration and by extension good agile project governance needs to facilitate knowledge sharing and limit opportunities for organisational silos to form to allow resources to be effectively coordinated.
+In the Agile environment, setting the right culture is one of the most critical factors for successful projects.
+In fact, the State of Agile report shows that conflicting culture is one of the biggest reasons why projects fail.
+Agile is all about collaboration and, by extension, good agile project governance needs to facilitate knowledge sharing.

-Linked with monitoring, effective Agile project coordination is heavily dependent on having the right tools that give all parties the ability to visualise performance so they can be prompted to do the right things and collaborate effectively.
+Effective Agile project coordination is dependent on having the right tools.
+These are tools to visualise performance so they can be prompted to do the right things and collaborate effectively.